Costa Rica hero image

 • Q: Are vaccinations required?
 A: No mandatory shots; we recommend hepatitis A/B and typhoid, and provide guidance on mosquito precautions.

 • Q: How do we balance service and rest?
-A: We build rhythms of collaboration and downtime—often with beach, hot springs, or cloud forest retreats.
+A: We plan rhythms of collaboration and downtime, often with beach, hot springs, or cloud forest retreat blocks.

 • Q: Can donors join service-focused trips?
-A: Yes—Costa Rica offers comfortable lodging, unique adventure, and hands-on engagement that resonates with supporters.
+A: Yes.
+Costa Rica offers comfortable lodging, outdoor activities, and hands-on partner engagement that donors remember.

 • Q: How far ahead should we plan?
 A: Reserve 6–9 months ahead for dry-season travel, eco-lodge space, and marine conservation projects.